wegoagain00/my-portfolio/pages/posts/python-chat-app-part-3.md

 title: How I Deployed a Python Chat App (ECR and CI Implementation) - Part 3
 date: 2025-11-03
 description: In Part 3, we'll build an automated Continuous Integration (CI) pipeline using GitHub Actions and AWS Elastic Container Registry (ECR) to store and distribute our Docker image from GitHub.
-tag: DevOps, AWS, ECR, CI/CD, GitHub Actions, Troubleshooting, Project
+tag: DevOps, AWS, ECR, CI, GitHub Actions, Troubleshooting, Project
 author: Tawfiq (wegoagain)
 ---